 Most People Have No Idea This Underwater City In Maine Even Exists

 Maine’s history just might be the most interesting in the country.
 From legendary war generals to well-known authors to poets that loved our state as we love it today, there’s a lot to learn about Maine.
-The people who have come before us have helped not only shape this state, but also shape the people we are as Mainers.
+The people who have come before us have helped not only shape this state but also shape the people we are as Mainers.
 It’s important to remember this history, even when it’s not happy.
-The story of this underwater city is a perfect example.
+The story of this underwater city in Maine is a perfect example.

-The Dead River Area Historical Society is a wonderful resource for remembering these communities.
-Visit them on Facebook to see their collection of photos and information.
+The Dead River Area Historical Society is a wonderful resource for remembering these lost communities.
+Visit the Dead River Area Historical Society Facebook page to see its collection of photos and information.

 Want to read about another community completely disappeared from an area of Maine?
 It’s the Malaga Island mystery and it’s quite a famous Maine tale!

 For curious folks looking for a bit of adventure, there are lots of abandoned places in Maine worth exploring.
 A Civil War-era monument of crumbling granite and wild brush, Fort Gorges stands sentinel in the Casco Bay, guarding the entrance to Portland Harbor, and has captured Mainers' imaginations for decades.

 Another iconic abandoned place in Maine, Battery Steele is a military fort located on the oceanside area of Peaks Island in Casco Bay.
 Some facts about Battery Steele:

 - The fort was built in 1942 as part of efforts to support World War II.
 The Army first used the site in the early 1900s.
 During World War I, the Army built a searchlight shelter, a generator building, and one bunker as part of the Portland Harbor Defenses.